Edauksis/get-printer-mac-nse/README.md

-NMAP scripts to get MAC addresses from printers
+NMAP scripts to get MAC addresses from printers, scanners,...

 I write it to help me to find which switch port where connected branch office's printers